PaulFrankling/recip_me/TESTING.md

     * *As a Frequent User, I would like to be able to edit my own recipes.*

-       * **When viewing their own recipe, the user has the option to edit their recipe by clicking on the 'Edit Recipe' button and they're then directed to the Edit Recipe page to be able to edit it.**
+       * **When viewing their own recipe, the user has the option to edit their recipe by clicking on the 'Edit Recipe' button and they're then redirected to the Edit Recipe page to be able to edit it.**

        ![Edit Recipe Button Test Image](static/docs/testing/ux-testing/edit-recipe-ux-test.png)